ivknv/old-stuff/pro/README.md

 #How to install

-Just directory with script to your PATH
+Just add directory with script to your PATH